StevenMDixon/IJScript/Creations.md

 #### Challenge:

-Write a funciton that counts all the occuring characters(UTF-8) in string.
+Write a function that counts all the occurring characters(UTF-8) in string.
 If you have string like this `aba` then the result should be { 'a': 2, 'b': 1 }

 What if the string is empty ?
 Then the result should be empty object literal `{ }`